 Great Montreal restaurants and cafes

-This is the list that I could combine during my short stay in Montreal, please feel free to add your recommendations in the comments, as this list is constantly updated:
+This is the list I could come up with during my short stay in Montreal; please feel free to add your recommendations in the comments, as this list is constantly updated:

 - Eat a St-Viateur bagel – this place is extremely famous and it is open 24 hours!
 There you can try a fresh bagel out of the oven that will put New York’s bagels to shame!

 - Crew Café is a legendary place located in a former bank, one of the best co-working places in the world!
-No wonder why, the atmosphere there is fantastic, worth taking a cup of coffee to relax your sore legs after Montreal sightseeing
+It’s no wonder the atmosphere there is fantastic, worth getting a cup of coffee to relax your sore legs after some Montreal sightseeing

 - Stop by Le Réservoir for a great brunch

-- Try a delicious poutine at La Banquise – the place operates since 1968 and it is arguably one of the best places to try poutine in Canada!
+- Try a delicious poutine at La Banquise – the place has been open since 1968 and it is arguably one of the best places to try poutine in Canada!

-- And, of course, go to Schwartz’s Deli – it is a #1 Deli in North America, you can’t miss it if you are not a vegetarian!
+- And, of course, go to Schwartz’s Deli – it is the #1 deli in North America!
+You can’t miss it if you are not a vegetarian!
 They open at 8 AM, but start selling their famous sandwiches at 11 AM.
 Be prepared to wait as the line is usually long!

 Things to do in Montreal at night

-Montreal has one of the best nightlife of Canada, all party animals will love its best clubs and bars!
-The nightlife here is fabulous and can be compared only to the one in Toronto, maybe.
+Montreal has some of the best nightlife in Canada; all party animals will love its great clubs and bars!
+The night scene here is fabulous and can only be compared to the one in Toronto, maybe.